On this page

 Purpose of the license (commercial or non-profit)

 Step 3.
-Create a written permission agreement
+Obtain a written permission agreement

 Avoid verbal agreements with music owners as they are less effective than written agreements.
 If the permission agreement isn’t physical, misunderstandings can lead to future disputes.
+To use a copyrighted song, make sure to obtain a written authorization agreement before adding the music to your video.

 How much does it cost to get permission?

 Sometimes getting permission to use a song on YouTube requires payment.
 Music licensing costs can vary depending on how well-known the artist is or if they are a small independent musician, usually starting at $100 for small creators.
+Some artists and publishing companies can also charge a percentage of the revenue from the YouTube video, along with the initial authorization cost.
+This can sometimes be a solo form of permission payment, depending on the agreement.

 Alternatives to using copyrighted music